OpenFuturePlatform/token-snapshot-tool/README.md

 You will need an archived node address, since the application requests for the historical balance of the contract

 ## Running the application
-Run from command line `./gradlew clean build` to build jar file.
+Run from the command line `snapshot.sh` script

-Then `java -jar build/libs/snanshot-0.0.1-SNAPSHOT.jar --pass arguments below` to start

 Input arguments:
 * `--contract-address`  Address of token Smart contract [_required_]